Coding Bootcamp vs. Computer Science Degree: Which is Better?

 If you’re someone who does not necessarily need college experience, but you would like the certification of a bachelor’s degree under your belt, then a computer science degree may be the way to go.

+It’s no secret that many companies screen for computer science degrees when considering job applicants.
 However, it’s important to note that some of the most successful software engineers in Silicon Valley do not have a computer science degree.

 So, perhaps ask yourself: is it a successful career you are after?
 Or the accomplishment of a university degree?